Why Transparency in Coffee?

 When someone talks to you about coffee, you have to know that the reference price is related to the form (type) in which the coffee was sold.
 Not all prices at the farm gate are equivalent, because not all coffees were sold in the same way.

-Read more about Economic Transparency
+Read more about Transparency in Coffee

 Price is not the only topic